-At the request of Mr. Wes Hanson, Chief Operating Officer of Unigold Inc. (TSX-V:UGD) (Unigold), Micon International Limited (Micon) has been retained to provide an initial mineral resource estimate for the Candelones Main, Candelones Extension and Candelones Connector deposits (Candelones Project) on the Neita Concession in the Dominican Republic, and to comment on its recent and future exploration programs.
+At the request of Mr. Wes Hanson, Chief Operating Officer of Unigold Inc. (TSX-V:UGD) (Unigold), Micon International Limited (Micon) has been retained to provide a underground mineral resource estimate for the Candelones Extension deposit on the Neita Concession in the Dominican Republic.